 Skip to main content

 The cubic CLI brings a lightweight version of cubic’s AI code review directly into your terminal.
-It’s designed as a fast pre-flight check to catch issues before you push — not as a replacement for cubic’s full Cloud reviews. cubic catches bugs in your local changes and generates a context-rich prompt for you to paste into your AI IDE (like Cursor) to automatically fix them.
+It’s designed as a fast pre-flight check to catch issues before you push.
+The CLI detects bugs in your local changes and generates a prompt for you to paste into your AI IDE (like Cursor) to automatically fix them.
 It automatically syncs with your custom agents, past feedback, and repository settings from cubic cloud to ensure consistent reviews.
+CLI usage shows up in your analytics dashboard as CLI sessions so you can track adoption across your team.

 Getting started